This website uses cookies Accept Learn more

 19min of reading

-Dive into the vibrant emulation and Youth Culture of New Delhi through four emerging fashion labels that embody the multifaceted nature of the Indian city.
-Kartik Research, NorBlack NorWhite, Rkive City, and Lovebirds: a journey through heritage, upcycling, and craftsmanship as a deconstruction of modernity.
+Dive into the vibrant emulation and youth culture of New Delhi through four emerging fashion labels that embody the multifaceted nature of this Indian city: Kartik Research, NorBlack NorWhite, Rkive City, and Lovebirds.
+This journey explores heritage, upcycling, and craftsmanship as a deconstruction of modernity.

 Kartik Kumra, Kartik Research